Advertisements

 Scaling out is, similarly, a risk-reduction technique.
 By taking some profit on one or two contracts early in the move, you are improving your gain/loss ratio.
 The remaining contracts are almost “free,” especially if you are using a trailing stop so that by the time you are taking profit on the first few contracts, the stop is now relatively small.

 Exiting on scaling out methodology is always harder.
 For one thing, nobody likes to give up a good thing.
 For another, indicators are notoriously unreliable.
-You may see the Stochastic oscillator, RSI, and momentum all starting to droop downward after a strong upmove.
+You may see the Stochastic oscillator, RSI, and momentum all starting to droop downward after a strong up-move.
 These are logical indicators to use for scaling out.
 But no sooner do you exit one or two contracts than the price perks up again and keeps going upward after only the slightest of pullbacks.
 Now you have an opportunity loss, and those are irksome.
-The stochastic oscillator in particular will often signal the end of a move — the currency is wildly overbought — but in a really strong trend, it can stay wildly overbought for a very long time.
-This is why the stochastic is not the best indicator to use in scaling out if you are a trend-follower.
+The stochastic oscillator, in particular, will often signal the end of a move — the currency is wildly overbought — but in a really strong trend, it can stay wildly overbought for a very long time.
+This is why stochastic is not the best indicator to use when scaling out if you are a trend follower.
 Run it against the long-lasting moves in USD/JPY and you will see why.

 Example

-Let’s say you have reason to think GBP/USD has bottomed after a retracement and will return to a primary uptrend that will exceed the previous highest high.
-You know your target — the previous highest high (1.6843) plus 20 points, or 1.6963.
-You also know your stop — the previous lowest low, 1.6771 minus 10 points = 1.6761.
-The price is now 1.6800.
+Let’s say you have reason to think GBP/USD has bottomed after a retracement and will return to a primary uptrend that will exceed the previous high.
+You know your target — the previous high (1.2498) plus 20 points, or 1.2518.
+You also know your stop — the previous lowest low, 1.2420 minus 10 points = 1.2410.
+The price is now 1.2443.

 Scaling in Scenario